 Asia Center Crosstalk: Cultural Journeys toward Post-COVID-19

-Indonesia, Cambodia, Vietnam, Malaysia, Thailand, Philippines, Laos, Japan
+Indonesia, Cambodia, Thailand, Philippines, Vietnam, Malaysia, Laos, Japan

 The Japan Foundation Asia Center will present a series of online dialogues between artists and cultural specialists from Japan and Southeast Asia titled "Asia Center Crosstalk: Cultural Journeys toward Post-COVID-19."